Complexity of the Nervous System

 Acupuncture needles are placed in a comfortable layer of the scalp, in areas that correspond to the dysfunction being treated.
 The needles provide a stimulus for engaging that region of the brain and can affect various nervous system functions throughout the body, including:

 - Sensations of pain, temperature, touch and proprioception (sense of limb or joint position)

 Neuro-acupuncture is clinically shown to be a highly effective treatment for numerous acute and chronic central nervous system disorders.
 These include many difficult conditions for which conventional treatment options are limited, including:

 - Multiple sclerosis

 - Chronic fatigue syndrome

-It can be helpful for neurological symptoms for which the origin of the disorder is unknown, or even when symptoms lack a diagnosis.
-Much like other modalities of Chinese medicine, the treatment is based on the particular symptom picture of the individual and their constitution, rather than the blanket name of the disease.
+Neuro-acupuncture can even be helpful for symptoms of unknown origin.
+Much like other modalities of Chinese medicine, the treatment is based on the particular symptom of the individual and their constitution, rather than the standard name of the disease.

-As the improvements remain stable for the full period between treatments, the interval can be extended to once per week, to every 10 days, to two weeks.
-As stable improvement or full recovery of the initial complaint is gained, patients can return for treatment on an as-needed basis or for monthly maintenance treatments.
-Even chronic and degenerative neurological conditions have shown to be responsive, with lasting results, to this therapeutic system.
+To be most clinically effective, regular treatments are necessary, often beginning with twice per week.
+As improvements stabilize between treatments, the interval can be extended to once per week, to every 10 days, and then to two weeks.
+Once improvements have fully stabilized, patients can return for treatment on an as-needed or monthly basis.
+Even chronic and degenerative neurological conditions have been shown to be responsive to this therapeutic system.

 Source: Hao, Jason Jishun and Linda Lingzhi.
 Chinese Scalp Acupuncture.
 Boulder: Blue Poppy Press, 2011.